 Wolff is the author of two books and numerous articles on Chinese culture and language.
 Her previous work on Chinese calligraphy won an American Library Association Most Notable Book Award in the year of its publication.

 Diane has an interdisciplinary degree in East Asian Languages and Cultures from Columbia University, with a special emphasis on Chinese History (and a minor in Japanese History).

 Her areas of expertise include visual arts, film, architecture, cuisine, design and textiles/fashion, philosophy and intellectual history, history of Buddhism,

 She lived in Tokyo for a year where she studied Japanese language and pursued independent study in art, film, theater, architecture, culture, furniture, design, food and philosophy.
 Her mentor and guide in getting to know Japanese culture was the great film critic, Donald Ritchie.
-Diane is fond of Kabuki and spent many afternoons going to matinees where she saw in performance the great Tamasaburo on many occasions.
+Diane is fond of Kabuki and spent many afternoons going to matinees where she saw in performance the great Tamasaburo.